ExtremeAddons/extreme_pbr_docs/docs/texture_manager.rst

-The texture manager panel is used to access the texture management features of the current material, please note, the material must be created with Nexus setting TODO: link to nexus material preferences
+The texture manager panel is used to access the texture management features of the current material, please note, the material must be created with Nexus setting :ref:`pr_op_material_type`

 Here's how the texture manager looks, in an example from the diffuse property: